brookep1/datasciencecoursera/datacleaning/HumanActivityRecognition/README.md

 The goal of this analysis is to take the provided instrument metrics relating to the experiment and compute  the means of these instrument metrics aggregated by each participant and by their experiement activities

+Based on two factors, "Subject ID" and "Activity Name" the desired metrics are aggregated with a mean across the factors

 The results of the experiment are in the file "UCIHAR_meanSet_tidy.txt"

 ### The analysis is done with run_analysis.R